 Here is the official link on EPSRC's "grants on the web": GOW_Koch (does not include Sussex's contribution in the grant amount)

 Isabelle Gallagher, Gabriel S. Koch and Fabrice Planchon.
-Blow-up of critical Besov norms at a potential Navier-Stokes singularity. arXiv:1407.4156 (July 2014) and Comm.
+Blow-up of critical Besov norms at a potential Navier-Stokes singularity, Comm.
 Math.
-Phys. (to appear).
+Phys. (published online 05 March 2016).

 Isabelle Gallagher, Gabriel S. Koch and Fabrice Planchon.
 A profile decomposition approach to the L∞t (L3x) Navier-Stokes regularity criterion.
 Math.
 Ann. (published online July 2012), 355(4):1527-1559, 2013.

 Hajer Bahouri, Albert Cohen and Gabriel Koch.
 A general wavelet-based profile decomposition in the critical embedding of function spaces.
 Confluentes Mathematici (CM) 3(3):387-411, 2011.